alan-turing-institute/data-safe-haven/docs/explanations/README.md

 ## Classification

-## Safe Haven design decisions
+We visually present our classification process which determines a security tier for each data work package.

-See the `design_decisions` folder
+See the `classification` folder

+- [Full process](classification\Full Classification Flow Diagram.pdf) - Detailed, full diagram detailing our classification process

+- [Simplified process](classification\Full-Classification-Flow-Diagram.pdf) - High level diagram detailing our classification process

+## Security

-We outline a number of our design decisions when building our Safe Havens.
+We detail various design decisions that impact the security of our Safe Haven implementation.
 This includes reasoning for our different choices but also highlights potential limitations for our Safe Havens and how this may affect things like cyber security.
+See the `security_decisions` folder

-- [Safe Haven resilience](design_decisions/physical_resilence_and_availability.md) - Documentation on the physical resilience of the Safe Haven and our design decisions involved.
+- [Safe Haven resilience](security_decisions/physical_resilence_and_availability.md) - Documentation on the physical resilience of the Safe Haven and our design decisions involved.

-- [Sensitive data handling](design_decisions/best-practice-sensitive-data-handling.md) - Guidance on our approach to handling sensitive research data and our related design decisions.

-- [Simple Classification diagram](design_decisions/Simple Classification Flow Diagram.pdf) - High level diagram detailing our classification process

-- [Full Classification diagram](design_decisions/Full Classification Flow Diagram.pdf) - Detailed, full diagram detailing our classification process
+## Ingress and Egress data

+We detail our processes for ingressing and egressing data.

+  - [Data Egress guide for Investigators](ingress_and_egress/investigator-data-egress.md) - Instructions for lead investigators, on how to transfer data out of a safe haven once you've completed with secure data research for a project.

 ## Converting documentation to PDF